argoproj/argo-rollouts/docs/features/traffic-management/istio.md

 ## Integrating with GitOps

-Earlier it was explained that VirtualServices should be deployed with an initial canary and stable weight of 0 and 100, respectively. i.e. like the following example:
+Earlier it was explained that VirtualServices should be deployed with an initial canary and stable weight of 0 and 100, respectively, such as in the following example:

 ```yaml
   http: